Safety/Published: March 25, 2024

 Statement I, Jane Smith, witnessed the slip and fall incident involving John Doe 7/14/23 at approximately 2:30 p.m.
 I observed John Doe walking near the entrance when they slipped on the wet floor surface and fell, resulting in an injury.
 Upon further inspection, I noticed water dripping from a pipe on the warehouse ceiling, contributing to the hazardous condition.

-Actions taken Wet floor mopped and signage placed to warn employees of wet conditions.
-Maintenance order placed to investigate and repair leaky pipe.
+Actions taken The wet floor was mopped and signage was placed to warn employees of wet conditions.
+A maintenance order was placed to investigate and repair the leaky pipe.

 Recommendations for preventive action Check other areas in the plant for pipe condensate.